DELIVERY TO SITE – In order to facilitate efficient and safe materials handling

 Pit must be able to sustain loads as specified on drawings.
 The loads are transferred to the floor and below the running gear side of the shaft of approximately 15,000N downwards.

 Lift shaft pit must be clean and absolutely dry.
 No seepage or damp areas are permitted (this is a safety requirement and will affect the long term durability of the equipment).
+Any drains installed into pits must not flow into water courses and must have valves preventing flooding of the pit.

 If the pit is in an area that may flood, we recommend a sump in the pit (the sump should be large enough to accommodate a submersible pump).